dannysunyu/myblog-site/content/posts/head_first_sql_gist.md

 tags = ["sql", "mysql"]
 +++

+第一章
+NULL相当于undefined。

+> You can’t compare one NULL to another.
+A value can be NULL, but it never equals NULL because NULL is an undefined value!

 # Cartesian join（亦称Cross join或Cartesian product）

 A Cartesian join is a type of inner join.
 An inner join is basically just a Cartesian join where some results rows are removed by a condition in the query.